-In our previous work$^{\cite{Zhou:2010}}$, it is assumed that the Maxwell stresses and strains can be linearly superposed with the elastic stresses and strains.
+In our previous work,$^{\cite{Zhou:2010}}$ it is assumed that the Maxwell stresses and strains can be linearly superposed with the elastic stresses and strains.
 The tensor product between the Maxwell stresses and the elastic strains, which include compositional strains as well, is the energy giving rise to electromigration.
 Here, it is argued the the tensor product, or a portion of the product, between the Maxwell stress and strain is the energy giving rise to electrostriction and magnetostriction.

 In this section, both laws of conservation of momentum and energy are used to analyzes electrostriction and magnetostriction.
 It is argued that they are both induced by the Maxwell stress.
-The two dynamic equations of the Maxwell equations are found using Poynting's theorem with the energy associate with electrostriction and magnetostriction being $\frac{1}{2}S_{ijkl} T^M_{ij}T^M_{kl}$.
+The two dynamic equations of the Maxwell equations are found using Poynting's theorem; and the the energy associate with electrostriction and magnetostriction is found to be $\frac{1}{2}S_{ijkl} T^M_{ij}T^M_{kl}$.

 \textbf{In the above three sections, the processes of conversion of energies are illustrated for the three types of coupling effects between electromagnetic fields and elastic fields.
 Using Poynting's Theorem, these conversion processes are summarized schematically in Figure ~\ref{fig:ecpt} for the sake of clarity.
 In the following section, general coupling processes in electronic devices, which involves not only electromagnetic and elastic fields but also a compositional field, are analyzed}